BuzzNotes/Broccoli/OAUTH-SETUP-GUIDE.md

 1. Add the web client ID to your `.env` file as `EXPO_PUBLIC_GOOGLE_EXPO_CLIENT_ID`
 2. In your `AuthContext.js`, make sure to set `useProxy: true` in the Google.useAuthRequest configuration
+3. Set the `redirectUri` to `https://auth.expo.io/@austincotter/Broccoli` in both the Google.useAuthRequest configuration and the promptAsync call
-3. This allows Expo to handle the OAuth flow through their proxy service, avoiding issues with non-standard redirect URIs
+4. This allows Expo to handle the OAuth flow through their proxy service, which provides a secure HTTPS endpoint

 ### Android Client ID